Deborah Cohen, Ph.D., MSW

 About

-Deborah Cohen, Ph.D., LMSW, is a mental health services researcher and policy expert.
-She is an assistant professor in the Department of Psychiatry and Behavioral Sciences at Dell Medical School and a research assistant professor in the Steve Hicks School of Social Work Texas Institute for Excellence in Mental Health.
+Deborah Cohen, Ph.D., MSW, is a mental health services researcher and policy expert.
+She is an associate professor in the Department of Psychiatry and Behavioral Sciences at Dell Medical School and a research associate professor in the Steve Hicks School of Social Work Texas Institute for Excellence in Mental Health.
+Prior to her work at The University of Texas at Austin, she served as a community mental health administrator and clinician for over 10 years.

 Cohen’s research focuses on understanding and reforming community mental health system policies, programs and practices.
 Cohen has successfully partnered with multiple providers and state systems to examine system, program and practice barriers to effective care delivery — and to apply innovation, including new technologies, to improve access, engagement and outcomes for youth with emerging serious mental illnesses.
 Her work centers on the transition to adulthood and reforming disability policy to ensure that older youth and young adult mental health needs are met.